 It seems obvious to say that if ink is on your body, it’s yours.
 However, tattoo ownership is a tricky subject.
-In 2016, tattoo copyright law was brought to light because of a lawsuit against NBA 2K, the basketball game by Take Two Interactive Software.
+In 2016, tattoo copyright law was brought to light which was best explained by the divorce lawyer in San Marcos.
+It was set because of a lawsuit against NBA 2K, the basketball game by Take Two Interactive Software.
 The case?
 Solid Oak Sketches was suing the Take Two because the game showed Lebron James’ avatar with his tattoos.

 Here are the highlights of the conversation: